 Obtaining the patient’s written voluntary consent to participate.

 The PI or the PI’s designee will explain the study in detail, allowing ample time for questions and answers.
 The patient should be told that s/he does not have to participate in the Prospective Cohort.
 The individual obtaining consent should give a copy of the informed consent document to the patient and s/he must allow the patient sufficient time to read the document in full.
-The individual obtaining consent should also record the final consent status (consented: yes/no) on the Screening and Eligibility Form, and complete a Consent Process Source Document (Appendix F).
+The individual obtaining consent should also record the final consent status (consented: yes/no) on the Screening and Eligibility Form.
 Only patients who consent will be assigned an ID for purposes of the Cohort.
 For patients who do not consent, also record the primary reason for non-participation on the Screening and Eligibility Form.

 If the patient agrees to participate, s/he must sign the informed consent form.
 In some cases, the informed consent form also has a place for the person obtaining the consent to sign.
 If so, the person obtaining consent must sign this immediately after the patient signs it.
 For patients in this Cohort who will be minors, the informed consent document must be signed and dated by a parent/guardian, and the patient must sign indicating his/her assent.
 At the time a minor patient turns 18 years of age, he or she will be re-consented.